Louis Scarcella: Ronald Pondexter (1996)

-Ronald Pondexter was convicted and sentenced to 25 years to life for a 1992 murder.
+Ronald Pondexter was convicted and sentenced to 25 years to life for a 1992 murder-robbery.
 Scarcella produced a supposed eyewitness, teen-aged Sharon Valdez.
 "After testifying, though, Valdez called Pondexter's lawyer, Michael Baum, and said she had lied.
 Scarcella, she claimed, said she would lose custody of her baby if she did not implicate Pondexter.
 Valdez's mother told Baum that Valdez had been asleep during the 3 a.m. shooting."
 In June 1996, the New York Court of Appeals reversed the conviction because of the recanted testimony.
 Pondexter was granted a new trial and was acquitted in 1997 after serving five years.

 David Ranta (2013)

 David Ranta, charged for the 1990 carjacking murder of a prominent rabbi, had his conviction overturned on March 21, 2013, after serving 23 years in prison.
 He received a $6.4 million settlement from the City of New York and $2 million from the state.
 During the original murder investigation, five witnesses identified Ranta as the shooter.
 Decades later, however, the Brooklyn DA's Conviction Integrity Unit began reviewing Ranta's case when a key witness, aged 13 during the original investigation, revealed that Detective Scarcella had provided him with a description of whom to pick in a police lineup ("the guy with the big nose").
 The original case also relied heavily on the testimonies of Alan Bloom and Dmitry Drikman, who soon were imprisoned together on various felony charges.
 During the review of Ranta's case, Scarcella and his partner Chmil were shown to have permitted both Bloom and Drikman to leave jail, smoke crack, and have sex with prostitutes, in exchange for their incriminating testimonies against Ranta.
-Drikman and his girlfriend recanted their testimonies; Bloom had since died.
-No physical evidence incriminated Ranta in the case, and Scarcella minimized attention on a leading suspect accused by his widow and another informant.
-The detectives received official reprimands for the improper furlough of their jailhouse informants.
+Drikman and his girlfriend recanted their testimonies; Bloom failed a lie-detector test and had since died.
+No physical evidence incriminated Ranta in the case, and Scarcella minimized attention on a leading suspect accused by his own widow and another informant.
+The detectives received reprimands for the improper furlough of their jailhouse informants.

 Ranta's vacated conviction in 2013 was the first of many prominently connected to Scarcella, and District Attorney Hynes said explicitly that the Ranta review "uncovered some questionable conduct by former NYPD Detective Scarcella."
-In a later court hearing, the detective defended his work on the Ranta case and blamed Hynes instead: "Mr. Hynes was completely wrong.
+In a later court hearing, after public allegations of witness tampering, the detective defended his work on the Ranta case and blamed Hynes instead: "Mr. Hynes was completely wrong.
 He was throwing me under the bus; he lied."
 Scarcella's attorneys later described those accusations against him as the start of an unfair "domino effect" that would increasingly hurt his credibility in other challenged cases.